 Have you ever worked on a role and not known where to start?
 Do you ever feel like you’ve forgotten half of the useful exercises you learned in acting class?
 Do you want to discover new character development exercises you can use to help you consistently build complex and engaging characters?

 Whenever you have a script, monologue, or character to work on, these acting role work checklists will allow you to keep handy lists of useful exercises you can use as you build your character.
-You can print these off and tick the exercises off as you go, so you know what you’ve worked on so far.

 Personal Practice Checklist